pixie-io/pixie/src/stirling/source_connectors/socket_tracer/README.md

 Socket tracker deploys eBPF probes onto network IO syscalls (read/write, send/recv etc.), captures data, and reassemble & parse them back into application-level protocol messages.

+## Summary of important facts

+* http2/gRPC tracing uses uprobes, which only capture data on K8s managed processes (through MDS);
+  all other protocols uses kprobes.

 ## Debugging missing records for a protocol

 The following is a step-by-step process for root-causing missing records for a protocol.